Coronavirus (COVID-19) - Frequently Asked Questions

 The health and safety of all our service users, volunteers and staff is our top priority.

-We want to assure you that our key support services remain available should you need us.
+We want to assure you that our key support services remain available should you need us and as of 17th May, we have now reintroduced our indoor breakfast service so it is no longer just takeaway.

 We are closely monitoring government advice and as the situation evolves, we may require making some changes to our services.